 AI should not — nor will it — threaten radiologists anytime soon, agreed every vendor interviewed on the RSNA exhibit floor.
 Clearly fear mongering was not what they wanted to do.

-Their statements sharply contrasted the dire predictions of visionaries like Elan Musk (founder of Tesla and SpaceX) who Aug.
+Their statements sharply contrasted the dire predictions of visionaries like Elon Musk (founder of Tesla and SpaceX) who on Aug.
 11 tweeted: “If you're not concerned about AI safety, you should be.
 Vastly more risk than North Korea.”

 Gratitude Over Fear